 If you take your family's total gross income (not reduced by taxes or other deductions) over the last six months, then multiply by 2.
 Then, check your income with the table below.
 If your income is below the median income for your state and family size you are not prohibited from filing a Chapter 7 bankruptcy.
 If your income is above those numbers then a more complicated set of calculations which look at allowed must be performed to determine eligibility.

-The median income standards for California and Wyoming as of November 1, 2014 are as follows:
+The median income standards for Wyoming as of November 1, 2023 are as follows: